 Located in Spinningfields this bar is great if you are looking for sweeping city views.
 The drinks are a bit on the pricey side, but the views make up for it.

-Chilled out drinks for your weekend in Manchester
+Chilled out drinks for your 24 hours in Manchester

 If you are in the Northern Quarter and in need of wine head to Ad Hoc.
 They sell bottles of wine and beer for takeaway or you can pull up a chair and drink on premises.